Northeus/embedded_intro/seminar01/presentation.md

  - Stack (static) vs. heap (dynamic)
  - Referencing variables to obtain their addresses within memory.
  - Dereference addresses to get values from the given memory location.
+ - Sometimes we want to use keyword `volatile` to ensure, that the value is read correctly

 ---